Taskeract Taskeract

 Stopping Sessions

 Right-click an idle session and choose Stop Session to terminate the agent without deleting the session.
-The worktree, branch, and scrollback are preserved.
+The workspace, branch, and scrollback are preserved.
 Click the session again to relaunch the agent.

 Stop is only available when the agent is idle or in an error state - it is disabled while the agent is actively working or waiting for a permission response.